ilias/lambda/README.md

 ### Log Retention

-To prevent the browser DOM from growing unbounded during long step traces, the UI caps the number of displayed log lines (default 2000).
+To prevent the browser DOM from growing unbounded during long step traces, the UI caps the number of displayed log lines (default 4000).
 Older nodes are trimmed once the cap is exceeded.
-Adjust `MAX_LOG_LINES` in `index.html` if needed.
+You can now adjust this at runtime with the "Max Lines" numeric control beside the Result / Log header (per page session).
+The underlying cap variable updates immediately and existing logs are trimmed if above the new limit.

 ### Typical Workflow